JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 #### Why were async/await introduced?

-They reduce the boilerplate around promises, and the “don’t break the chain” limitation of chaining promises.
+They reduce the boilerplate around promises, and the “don't break the chain” limitation of chaining promises.

 When Promises were introduced in ES2015, they were meant to solve a problem with asynchronous code, and they did, but over the 2 years that separated ES2015 and ES2017, it was clear that promises could not be the final solution.